 5 Steps to Become a Nurse Practitioner in California

 Prospective nurse practitioners must first obtain active licensure as a California registered nurse.9 Active licensed registered nurses in other states should complete the Application for California RN Licensure by Endorsement prior to applying for nurse practitioner licensure.9

 2. Take an Approved Nurse Practitioner Program.

 The California Board of Registered Nursing qualifies programs as meeting the educational standards and requirements for prospective nurse practitioners.10 A full list of approved programs for nurse practitioner preparation is available on the Board’s website.10 Note that if any portion of the required education is completed at an unapproved program, the Board may deny licensure.6

 3. Obtain National Certification as a Nurse Practitioner.

-If a candidate has already completed a nurse practitioner program outside of the state of California that is not approved by the California Board of Registered Nursing and is not seeking California licensure by equivalency, candidates may be required to obtain national certification.11 The Board provides a list of organizations and associations that have equivalent certification requirements to the Board’s standards with the application for nurse practitioner licensure.9
+If a candidate has already completed a nurse practitioner program outside of the state of California that is not approved by the California Board of Registered Nursing and the candidate is not seeking California licensure by equivalency, candidates may be required to obtain national certification.11 The Board provides a list of organizations and associations that have equivalent certification requirements to the Board’s standards with the application for nurse practitioner licensure.9